 In the decision, Blackmun wrote, “It is evident that the Texas abortion statute infringes” on the right of “personal liberty protected by the Due Process Clause of the Fourteenth Amendment.”

 The decision in Roe v.
-Wade invalidated many – but not all – restrictions on abortions both on a and state level.
+Wade invalidated many – but not all – restrictions on abortions both on a federal and state level.
 It explicitly stated that the decision to abort in the first trimester was in the hands of “the pregnant woman’s attending physician.”
 It gave states the right to control abortions after the first trimester so long as restrictions were “reasonably related to maternal health.”

 The decision also determined that, for fetuses that were viable, states could regulate and even forbid abortion except when the procedure was necessary to protect “the life or health of the mother.”